In this Thousand Trails review I’m going to be talking about Thousand Trails campground memberships.

 The other thing is that boondocking can only be done easily in certain parts of the country.

 For instance, most boondocking spots are located in the western part of the US.
-That’s where you find a lot of BLM (Bureau of Land Mangement) land.
+That’s where you find a lot of BLM (Bureau of Land Management) land.

 But in the Eastern US, places to boondock become more and more scarce as you go.
 And that’s another real consideration.